 The gallery’s relocation from SoHo to West 19th Street in New York’s Chelsea district in 2002, and its expansion from 10,000 to 30,000 square feet in 2006, has allowed multiple full-scale exhibitions to be mounted simultaneously.
 Since 2000, more artists have subsequently joined the gallery, including Adel Abdessemed, Tomma Abts, Francis Alÿs, Karin Mamma Andersson, R. Crumb, Philip-Lorca diCorcia, Marlene Dumas, Suzan Frecon, Isa Genzken, Chris Ofili, Daniel Richter, Michael Riedel, James Welling, Yan Pei-Ming, and Lisa Yuskavage.

 The gallery also represents the Estates of Dan Flavin, Gordon Matta-Clark, John McCracken, Alice Neel, Jason Rhoades, Fred Sandback, and Al Taylor.
 In 2010, David Zwirner announced its exclusive representation of Judd Foundation.
 In 2011, the gallery announced its representation of Carol Bove in partnership with Maccarone, New York.
-In 2012, Doug Wheeler joined the gallery, followed by Yayoi Kusama in 2013.
+In 2012, Doug Wheeler joined the gallery, followed by Yayoi Kusama, Oscar Murillo, Jordan Wolfson, and the Estate of Ad Reinhardt in 2013.

 In October 2012, David Zwirner expanded into Europe.
 The gallery opened in an 18th-century Georgian townhouse on 24 Grafton Street in the heart of London’s Mayfair district with a solo exhibition of new works by Luc Tuymans.
 After a renovation overseen by architect Annabelle Selldorf of Selldorf Architects, the building has almost 10,000 square feet throughout five floors, with main exhibition spaces on three levels.

 Further expansion continued in New York with a new five-story building at 537 West 20th Street, also designed by architect Annabelle Selldorf.
-Opening in February 2013 with an inaugural show by Dan Flavin and Donald Judd, the 30,000 square foot space will become the first commercial art gallery to receive LEED (Leadership in Energy and Environmental Design) certification.
+The 30,000 square foot gallery opened in February 2013, becoming the first commercial art gallery to receive LEED (Leadership in Energy and Environmental Design) certification.
+The inaugural exhibition was by Dan Flavin and Donald Judd.